dougyb83/minesweeper/README.md

 ## Features

+The website has three main pages.
+The homepage and game page are easily accessible between each other by choosing a game difficulty from the homepage or selecting the 'home' icon on the game page, while the contact page is accessible from all pages via the links in the footer.
+There are an additional two pages; one is a 404 error page, which will be loaded if the user navigates to an invalid address as well as a confirmation page, which loads after the user submits the contact form.

 ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

 In this section, you should go over the different parts of your project,